 A Brief History of Recliners

 There was a time when your living room furniture was not complete unless there was a recliner included.
+Although there have been many styles of furniture that have gone out of style (when was the last time you went shopping for a fainting couch?) the recliner has remained popular for nearly a century.
 Today, recliners are as popular as ever but there are more types of recliners available than ever before.
 America’s love affair with recliners is obvious.

 The Invention of the Recliner